notnullnotvoid/msf_gif/README.md

 ![Side-by-side comparison: MSF half](examples/keyhole-msf-2x.gif)
 ![Side-by-side comparison: JO half](examples/keyhole-jo-2x.gif)

 Above: a side-by-side comparisons of different color quantization algorithms dealing with a difficult area of an animation.
 On the left is the constant-quality algorithm used by msf_gif.
 On the right is an adaptive algorithm with a random dither.
 The adaptive algorithm struggles to give sufficient quality to the tomato because it's a small portion of the image and therefore gets only a small portion of the color palette.
+The adaptive algorithm also takes longer to encode, and results in a larger file.

 ## How to use